Company to host conference call on August 3, 2017, at 11:00 a.m. ET

 |% of |

-The Company, through its wholly owned subsidiary, operates in two business segments: the academic segment, which consists of NAU’s undergraduate, graduate, and doctoral education programs and contributes the primary portion of the Company’s revenue; and ownership in and development of multiple apartments and condominium complexes from which it derives sales and rental income.
-The real estate operations generated approximately 1.2% of the Company’s revenues for the quarter ended May 31, 2016.
+The Company, through its wholly owned subsidiary, operates in two business segments: academics, which consists of NAU’s undergraduate, graduate, and doctoral education programs and contributes the primary portion of the Company’s revenue; and ownership in and development of multiple apartments and condominium complexes from which it derives sales and rental income.
+The real estate operations generated approximately 1.3% of the Company’s revenue for the quarter ended May 31, 2017.

-- Total revenues for the FY 2016 fourth quarter were $23.0 million, compared to $28.9 million in the same period last year.
-The academic segment’s total revenue was $22.8 million, compared to $28.6 million in the prior-year period.
-This decrease in academic segment revenues was primarily a result of a decrease in enrollment, which was driven by weaker market demand among NAU’s targeted student demographic, but was partially offset by a Board of Governors-approved tuition increase of approximately 2.5% that became effective in the fall term.
+- Total revenue for the FY 2017 fourth quarter was $22.1 million, compared to $23.0 million in the same period last year.
+Academic tuition revenue was $20.7 million, compared to $21.3 million in the prior-year period.
+Auxiliary (bookstore) revenue was $1.1 million for the FY 2017 fourth quarter, compared to $1.5 million in the prior-year period.
+This decrease in academic revenue was primarily a result of a decrease in enrollment.

-- For the FY 2016 fourth quarter, educational services expense was $6.8 million, or 29.7% of the academic segment’s total revenue, compared to $7.0 million, or 24.5%, for the FY 2015 fourth quarter.
-The increase in cost of educational services as a percentage of total academic revenue was the result of fixed faculty costs on lower revenues.
+- For the FY 2017 fourth quarter, educational services expense was $7.1 million, or 32.3% of total academic segment revenue, compared to $6.7 million, or 29.5%, for the FY 2016 fourth quarter.
+This percentage increase was a result of fixed costs on a decreasing revenue base and additional expense to launch new programs and transfer programs from closing institutions.

-Educational services expense specifically relates to the academic segment, and includes salaries and benefits of faculty and academic administrators, costs of educational supplies, facility costs, faculty reference and support material and related academic costs.
+Educational services expense specifically relates to academics, and includes salaries and benefits of faculty and academic administrators, costs of educational supplies, faculty reference and support material and related academic costs.

-- Net loss attributable to the Company for the FY 2016 fourth quarter was $1.0 million, or $0.04 per diluted share based on 24.1 million shares outstanding, compared to net income attributable to the Company of $0.3 million, or $0.01 per diluted share based on 25.2 million shares outstanding, in the prior-year period.
+- Net loss attributable to the Company for the FY 2017 fourth quarter was $(0.9) million, or ($0.04) per diluted share based on 24.2 million shares outstanding, compared to net loss attributable to the Company of $(1.0) million, or ($0.04) per diluted share based on 24.1 million shares outstanding, in the prior-year period.

-- Losses before interest, tax, and depreciation and amortization (“LBITDA”) for the FY 2016 fourth quarter were $0.08 million, compared to EBITDA of $2.5 million in the prior-year period.
+- EBITDA for the FY 2017 fourth quarter were $197,000, compared to LBITDA of $(76,000) in the prior-year period.
+Excluding $1.1 million in one-time impairment charges and $0.2 million in deferred tax asset valuation allowance, the Company would have reported EBITDA of $1.3 million for the period.
 A table reconciling EBITDA/LBITDA to net income/loss can be found at the end of this release.

-- Total revenues for FY 2016 were $96.1 million, compared to $117.9 million in FY 2015.
-The academic segment’s total revenue was $95.0 million, compared to $116.3 million in the prior fiscal year, as a result of the 14.0% decrease in enrollment, which was partially offset by a 2.5% tuition increase.
-The Company believes it will achieve increased revenue growth as it continues to execute on its strategic plan, which includes growing enrollments at its current existing locations by investing in new program development and expansion, academic advisor support, and student retention initiatives.
+- Total revenues for FY 2017 were $86.6 million, compared to $96.1 million in FY 2016.
+Total academic segment revenue was $85.4 million, compared to $95.0 million in the prior fiscal year, as a result of the decrease in enrollment, which was partially offset by the new NAU Tuition Advantage plan that was approved by NAU’s board of governors in November 2016 and became effective in March 2017.
+The Company continues to execute on its strategic plan, which includes growing enrollments at its current existing locations by investing in new program development and expansion, academic advisor support, and student retention initiatives.

-- LBITDA for FY 2016 were $1.8 million, compared to EBITDA of $18.1 million in the prior fiscal year.
+- LBITDA for FY 2017 were $(1.9) million, compared to $(1.8) million in the prior fiscal year.
 A table reconciling EBITDA/LBITDA to net income/loss can be found at the end of this release.

 Balance Sheet Highlights